-Its main goal is to contribute to a more sustainable mobility model, promoting the integration of electric power coming from renewable sources into the functioning and development of cities, and maximising its advantages.13
+Its main goal is to contribute to a more sustainable mobility model, promoting the integration of electric power coming from renewable sources into the functioning and development of cities, and maximising its advantages.15

-In March 2011, Portugal initiated the large-scale implementation of the Electrical Smart Grid, in charge of a consortium headed by EDP Distribuição SA.
+In March 2011, Portugal initiated the large-scale implementation of the Electric Smart Grid, in charge of a consortium headed by EDP Distribuição SA.

-The first phase of the project consists on the implementation, in the city of Évora, of 30,000 electric power meters, or 'energy boxes'.
-This project seeks to promote energy efficiency, microgeneration and electrical mobility, and its implementation all over Portugal is expected to be concluded by 2017.
+The first phase of the project consists in the implementation, in the city of Évora, of 30,000 electric power meters, or 'energy boxes'.
+This project seeks to promote energy efficiency, microgeneration and electric mobility.
 Consumers will have new services, new billing methods and innovative price plans at their disposal, which will allow greater flexibility of choice, so consumers can adjust their needs to match their consumption requirements.
-Speed, transparency and convenience are the concepts underpinning the new services on offer.14
+Speed, transparency and convenience are the concepts underpinning the new services on offer.
+It is expected that by 2020 smart grids will represent 80 per cent of European power distribution networks.